PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 1. A request comes from the UI to run a model on a camera
 2. The backend checks a database to see if that camera is already being processed
 3. If not, it looks for an existing Kubernetes pod running fewer than four processes
-4. If it finds one, it **kills that pod** and restarts with a new configuration (JSON generated based on model requirements)
+4. If it finds one, it **kills that pod and starts a new one** based on configuration (JSON generated based on model requirements)
 5. If it doesn't find one, it spawns an entirely new pod using NodeJS K8s APIs

 One camera equals one DeepStream process.
 All processes separate.
 Nothing shared.